 In 2009 without the Proposed Action, it is assumed that the WTC Site will remain largely vacant and underused, with no development on the site except for the permanent WTC PATH Terminal, the No. 1/9 IRT subway line crossing the site, and possibly a restored Cortlandt Street Station.
 Liberty and Vesey Streets immediately adjacent to the WTC Site may be reopened to traffic when they are no longer needed for construction staging.
-On the Southern Site, it is assumed that construction will be underway on two office towers to be built independently of the Proposed Action.
+On the Southern Site and Site 26 it is assumed that construction of three office towers would take place independent of the Proposed Action.